pulumi/pulumi-hugo/themes/default/content/blog/code-deploy-and-manage-a-serverless-rest-api-on-aws-with-pulumi/index.md

 application code.

-In Pulumi, you define your application infrastructure in regular code, using JavaScript, Python or Go, and you can target AWS, Azure, GCP, or Kubernetes.
+In Pulumi, you define your application infrastructure in regular code, using JavaScript, Python or Go, and you can target AWS, Azure, Google Cloud, or Kubernetes.
 The Pulumi command line tool transforms your into a declarative plan, following the best practices of immutable infrastructure.
 You can write your app code in any language supported by